Aravind-N-s/Youtube-API/README.md

 ```npm
 npm run start
 ```
-Subsequently run the following commands for the output of the test cases
+Subsequently, run the following commands for the output of the test cases
 ```npm
 npm run test
 ```